LaSoMaGo/ReinforcementLearning_OptionsTrading/README.md

 * PPO learned a **prudent trading strategy**, maintaining stable returns and avoiding excessive speculation
 * Results suggest that **policy-based methods are better suited** for dynamic and high-risk financial environments like options trading

-Here’s a **GitHub-style, friendly call-to-action** you can place right after that section in your README:

 ---